ellotheth/pipethis/README.md

 `pipethis` works, but it can be better!

-- If there were a non-interactive version, it could be inserted into a pipe chain like `curl -Ss http://pwn.me/please | pipethis | bash`.
-That'd be cool.
 - There are zillions of other places to get public keys for people, and I want to support more of them.
 I think Keybase is stellar and I love what they're trying to do, but nobody likes to be locked in to one provider.